vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 The impact was global.
 The US markets were down by ~15% post tarrif news.
 It introduced a lot of uncertainty in the markets.
 Will it remain the same?
 Will it go up?
 Will it go down?
 The markets were in a state of flux.

 So were the Indian markets.
 The Indian markets were down by ~5% post tarrif news.
+India and China were hit the least because of the huge domestic markets in contrast to export dependent countries like Vietnam, Japan, etc. However, we are very early to comment on the impact of tarrifs globally.

 ![Indian Markets Post Tarrifs](../../../assets/images/open-source-shaping-geo-politics-us-china/Indian Market Post Tarrifs.png)